Looking At AT&T's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for AT&T options trades today is 23947.56 with a total volume of 25,608.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for AT&T's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of AT&T's whale trades within a strike price range from $15.0 to $27.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for AT&T's big money trades within a strike price range of $20.0 to $26.0 over the last 30 days.

 AT&T Option Volume And Open Interest Over Last 30 Days